ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/custom-passes-extensions/Custom Stencil Notes.md

 SetDepthStencilStateForBasePass()

-TStaticDepthStencilState&lt;...&gt;::GetStaticState() for the class defining all the stencil op state
+TStaticDepthStencilState&lt;...>::GetStaticState() for the class defining all the stencil op state

-TStaticDepthStencilState&lt;&gt;::GetRHI() for getting the default stencil (iirc, stencil expects to be set back to the default but not sure)
+TStaticDepthStencilState&lt;>::GetRHI() for getting the default stencil (iirc, stencil expects to be set back to the default but not sure)

 RHICommandSetStencilRef() for setting stencil